PeterEB/coap-node/README.md

 <a name="Resources"></a>
 ## 5. Resources Planning

 The great benefit of using this module is that **coap-node** will handle responds to the requests from the Server, as long as your Resources is planning well.
-So all you need to do is using API `initResrc(oid, iid, resrcs)` to initialize Resources as you need on Device, where `oid` and `iid` are the Object id and Object Instance id. `resrcs` is an object containing all Resources under the Object Instance.
+So all you need to do is using API `initResrc(oid, iid, resrcs)` to initialize Resources as you need on the Device, where `oid` and `iid` are the Object id and Object Instance id. `resrcs` is an object containing all Resources under the Object Instance.
 In `resrcs` object, each key is `rid` and its corresponding value is the Resource value.

 Resource value can be